×

 Syntax

-Constructor can be declared inside the class or outside the class (using scope resolution :: operator)
+Constructors can be declared inside the class or declared inside and defined outside the class using the scope resolution operator ::.

 Inside the class